-As a valued provider, we welcome your referrals of patients who can benefit from additional education and care management support.
 Our case managers will work collaboratively with you to obtain your input in the development of care plans.
 Members identified for participation in any of the programs are assessed and stratified based on the number of gaps in care/needs identified in the health risk assessment.
-They are provided with continuous education on self-management concepts, which include primary prevention, behavior modification and compliance/surveillance as well as case/care management for high-risk members.
-Program evaluation, outcome measurement and process improvement are built into all the programs.
+They are provided with continuous education on self-management concepts related to healthy behaviors and compliance/monitoring as well as case/care management for high-risk members.
 Providers are given telephonic and/or written updates regarding patient status and progress.